ZixinMa27/DSC180-Aerosol-Flow-Modeling-and-Simulation-in-a-Classroom-with-Mobile-Sensors/index.md

 2. Keeping the door closed during the cough simulation event.
 3. The door was closed during the cough simulation event and then opened afterward.

-Observation: We discovered that air flow also plays a crucial role in the changes in aerosol concentration.
+**Observation**: We discovered that air flow also plays a crucial role in the changes in aerosol concentration.
 When the door is open, the aerosol concentration is significantly lower than when the door is closed, which suggests that the exchange of air with the surrounding environment can help to reduce the concentration of aerosols in the room.
 Conversely, the resident time for aerosols was longer in enclosed environments.

 ![image3](/assets/room_condition.png)